-An organisational culture that cements an inclusive, student-centred, whole-ofinstitution approach to the student experience and subsequently student success.
+An organisational culture that cements an inclusive, student-centred, whole-of-institution approach to the student experience and subsequently student success.

-2.1 Devise an agreed whole-of-institution approach to all aspects of providing advice and support to students, building on meaningful relationships with students.

-2.2 Engage with students in meaningful partnerships to innovate across the student lifecycle.

-2.3 Leverage technology and staff-student relationships to enhance student engagement and design proactive interventions, with clarity around processes and responsibilities for action.

-2.4 Recognise and reward staff for the design and implementation of innovative and inclusive student success strategies.
+- 2.1 Devise an agreed whole-of-institution approach to all aspects of providing advice and support to students, building on meaningful relationships with students. - 2.2 Engage with students in meaningful partnerships to innovate across the student lifecycle. - 2.3 Leverage technology and staff-student relationships to enhance student engagement and design proactive interventions, with clarity around processes and responsibilities for action. - 2.4 Recognise and reward staff for the design and implementation of innovative and inclusive student success strategies. - 2.5 Ensure high quality, timely and multi-channel communication with students and staff.

-2.5 Enguine chigh while the and multi-channel cateron the minimum of the state of t
+Student Retention

+A visual overview

+Government measure for comparison of institutions Internal use data